PRATIK-105/PRATIK-105/README.md

 - 👋 Hi, I’m @PRATIK-105
 - 👀 I’m interested in learning something Innovative.
-- 🌱 I’m currently learning in MITAOE SY.
+- 🌱 I’m currently learning in MITAOE TY.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me pratikv.patil@mitaoe.ac.in